-Jessica received a B.A. in English and gender studies from the University of Chicago and an MFA in nonfiction writing from Hunter College.
-A professional journalist mainly focused on science, her work has appeared in The Atlantic, New Yorker, New York Times, Atlas Obscura, and more.
-Her first book, about what sewers reveal about life on the surface, is forthcoming from Bloomsbury in 2022.
-Jessica entered the doctoral program in 2021.
-She has ongoing research interests in photography and medical imaging technologies, including how patients have used self-portraiture to navigate the doctor-patient relationship during cancer treatment and jostle for control over imaging and describing their bodies.
-At Hopkins, she is broadly interested in exploring the interplay of race, class, and gender in 19th-century American anatomy museums and medical education.
-She hopes to focus on shifting practices around collecting, dissecting, displaying, interpreting, and deaccessioning or returning medical specimens made from human remains from the mid-1800s to the present day.
+Jessica is a second-year in the PhD program in history of medicine.
+She received a B.A. in English and gender studies from the University of Chicago and an MFA in nonfiction writing from Hunter College.
+A professional journalist mainly focused on science, her work has appeared in The Atlantic, New Yorker, New York Times, New York Times Magazine, Atlas Obscura, and, more.
+Bloomsbury published her first book, Sewer, in 2022.
+At Hopkins, Jessica’s research interests include the classed, gendered, and racialized dimensions of grave-robbing, medical education, and the exhibition of human remains in 19th-century Philadelphia.
+She is interested in the long afterlives of medical collections, including displaying, interpreting, and deaccessioning or returning medical specimens from the mid-1800s to the present day.